-Even though my toddler’s tantrums don’t seem to be going anywhere just yet (please tell me there’s no such thing as “The Terrible Three’s”), they have been much quicker and dealt with more effectively than when they first made their grand entrance.
-I still remember the first few tantrums—some of them lasting over an hour—and feeling completely helpless.
-Nothing seemed to work.
-I tried soothing him to no avail.
+You feel helpless.
+Your child has been throwing a tantrum… for over an hour.
+Nothing works.
+You’ve tried soothing him to no avail.
 Completely ignoring him didn’t do the trick, either.
-And we seemed to leave every outing or party carrying a wailing toddler in our arms, trying to strap him in the car seat and make our quick getaway.
+And you seemed to leave every outing or party carrying a wailing toddler in your arms, trying to strap him in the car seat and making your quick getaway.

 One of the reasons is his age: he’s growing up, and with that comes better communication skills, more understanding of his emotions, and a developing brain putting all this together.
 He’s also learning what tantrums are and knows that even though they’re normal, they also won’t lead to any attention or get him anything he wants.

 I started thinking about what exactly we do whenever our toddler throws a tantrum and realized that we’ve been relying on a process or pattern that seems to keep them at a minimum.
 So I did a bit of scribbling here, some laying out there, and came up with:

 Sleeping Should Be Easy’s Quick Guide to Handling Tantrums — ta-da!
 Download the FREE guide

 Every child is of course different so this guide is by no means a comprehensive, one-size-fits-all solution, but the process outlined here has helped our toddler cope with the madness often found during these lovely tantrums.

-In reading The Whole Brain Child by Daniel J. Siegel, M.D. and Tina Payne Bryson, Ph.D. (which I reviewed in this post), I also began to empathize first before trying to even reason with him.
+In reading The Whole Brain Child by Daniel J. Siegel, M.D. and Tina Payne Bryson, Ph.D. (which I reviewed in this post), I also empathized first before trying to even reason with him.
 He seemed more compliant when he knew we were still “on his side.”